Brittney Palmer

-Brittney Palmer (born June 24, 1987) is an American ring girl, model and artist.
-She is best known for her work as an octagon girl for the UFC, being awarded Ringcard Girl of the Year at the World MMA Awards in 2012, 2013, 2019, and 2022.
+Brittney Palmer (born June 24, 1987) is an American former ring girl, model and artist.
+She is best known for her work as an octagon girl for the UFC, being awarded Ringcard Girl of the Year at the World MMA Awards in 2012, 2013, 2019, 2022 and 2023.
+Palmer retired from the UFC in December of 2023 in order to continue her work in art.

 Early life

 Palmer started her performing arts career dancing professionally for the shows "Jubilee" at Bally's Las Vegas and “X Burlesque” at Flamingo Las Vegas.
-After a car accident left Brittney bed-ridden she started working on her art before moving to Los Angeles and studying art history and classic portraiture working with acrylics, oils, and aerosols at the University of California, Los Angeles.
+After a car accident left her bed-ridden, she started working on her art before moving to Los Angeles and studying art history and classic portraiture, working with acrylics, oils, and aerosols at the University of California, Los Angeles.
 Various exhibits have featured her work at institutions and galleries in Los Angeles, Miami, New York, Hong Kong and Milan.

 Career

-On April 19, 2011, Palmer appeared on YouTube opposite model Jo Garcia, in a Mortal Kombat themed video, which has, as of September 2013, garnered over 600,000 hits.
+On April 19, 2011, Palmer appeared on YouTube opposite model Jo Garcia in a Mortal Kombat themed video, which, as of September 2013, has garnered over 600,000 hits.
 In 2012 Palmer appeared on the cover of the March issue of Playboy, making her the third ring girl to do so, preceded by Rachelle Leah and Arianny Celeste.
 At the 2012 World MMA Awards, Palmer was awarded Ring Card Girl of the Year, prevailing over Arianny Celeste for the 2012 award while simultaneously ending Celeste's winning streak.